 Nikki strongly believes in devoting time to community service and is an advocate for the rights of working people, women, and children worldwide.
 She is a founding member of the Child Labor Coalition and a long-time Girl Scouts leader.
 Nikki received her B.S. degree in Psychology and Business from Ithaca College and her M.S. degree in Industrial and Labor Relations from the University of Massachusetts-Amherst.

-CHERYL DAVIS, M.S., ASSOCIATE, POLICY AND TRAINING
+CHERYL DAVIS, M.S., SENIOR ASSOCIATE, POLICY AND DEVELOPMENT

-Cheryl has expertise in capacity building, resource and curriculum development, policy analysis, and research.
+Cheryl has expertise in capacity building, resource and curriculum development, policy analysis and research.
 Prior to joining Leadership for Healthy Communities, Cheryl worked with a citywide workforce development program to evaluate recruitment and training policies and forged a partnership with New York City’s Workforce1 program to place minority youth in apprenticeships in the building and construction trades.
 She also worked with the New York City Department of Juvenile Justice to create and support the implementation of a placement system at secure detention facilities to reduce recidivism and improve case management.
 As the Education Director at the Center for Civic Responsibility, she conducted public workshops for first time candidates for office and volunteers to increase civic participation, educate community members about their rights before local and state centers of power, and promote government transparency.

 Cheryl lives in Alexandria, VA and in her spare time provides fitness and nutritional counseling for clients with a variety of personal health goals.
 She holds a M.S. in Urban Policy Analysis from the Milano School for International Affairs, Management and Urban Policy at The New School and a B.A. in Political Science from Yale University.

 CRAIG MOSCETTI, M.P.H., ASSOCIATE, POLICY AND PROGRAMS